Myeloid-derived suppressor cell: In humans

 MDSCs derive from bone marrow precursors usually as the result of a perturbed myeloipoiesis caused by different pathologies.
 In cancer patients, growing tumors secrete a variety of cytokines and other molecules which are key signals involved in the generation of MDSC.
+Myeloid-derived suppressor cells (MDSCs) migrate to tumour sites and peripheral lymphoid organs.
 Tumor cell lines overexpressing colony stimulating factors (e.g. G-CSF and GM-CSF) have long been used in vivo models of MDSC generation.
 GM-CSF, G-CSF and IL-6 allow the in vitro generation of MDSC that retain their suppressive function in vivo.
 In addition to CSF, other cytokines such as IL-6, IL-10, VEGF, PGE2 and IL-1 have been implicated in the development and regulation of MDSC.
 The myeloid-differentiation cytokine GM-CSF is a key factor in MDSC production from bone marrow, and it has been shown that the c/EBPβ transcription factor plays a key role in the generation of in vitro bone marrow-derived and in vivo tumor-induced MDSC.
 Moreover, STAT3 promotes MDSC differentiation and expansion and IRF8 has been suggested to counterbalance MDSC-inducing signals.